defx/synergy/README.md

 </section>
 ```

-You can also use the _spread_ syntax to apply multiple attributes to an element using a single object.
+Use the _spread_ syntax to apply multiple attributes to an element using a single object.

 ```js
       {